DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/05-30 Allister Model Feedback.md

 ![](<../../../../_Meta/Attachments/Pasted image 20250530163920.png>)

 This is Seifer from Final Fantasy VIII.
 I think his feet are a good reference for Allister's feet.
-I think the shape  sizeis pretty good in these pics.
+I think the shape and size are pretty good in these pics.